 Scaling and root planing, sometimes collectively known as a “deep cleaning,” allows our team to attack periodontal disease right at its source.
-For scaling, an ultrasonic cleaner will be used to break up and clear away the harmful plaque and tartar that has built up around your gums, and then root planing will be used to smooth out the rough surfaces of your teeth’s roots.
+For scaling, an ultrasonic cleaner will be used to break up and clear away the harmful plaque and tartar that has built up around your gums, and then root planing will be used to smooth out the rough surfaces of your tooth roots.
 This will make plaque much less likely to gather on them in the future, which will drastically lower your chances of redeveloping periodontal disease.

 A complete scaling and root planing treatment can usually be completed over the course of a few visits, though treatment length is different from patient to patient.
-Nonetheless, Dr. Ward will lightly numb the area meant to be cleaned to ensure you are comfortable the entire time.
+Nonetheless, Dr. Tran will lightly numb the area meant to be cleaned to ensure you are comfortable the entire time.
 After it has been completed, you’ll be advised to come see us more often for regular dental cleanings to help protect you from reinfection.